artist statement

 electronic devices

 Interestingly though, contemporary material culture is shaped by both, an unprecedented plethora of things and a relatively new category of objects: electronic devices.
 While the former speaks of the aforementioned relationship between humans and things characterised by consumerism and throw-away-mentality, the latter holds an interesting twist.
 With microchips increasingly embedded in all kinds of everyday tools and appliances (and in the future possibly globally linked with each other by technologies like the Internet of Things), things are said to become »intelligent«.
 Throughout human history, for the most part, things (or: matter) were (was) alredy belived to be - if not »intelligent« - then certainly »animate«.
 Recent technological developments may open up the chance to again transform the perception of the relationships between ourselves and our things - and engender new 'general social techniques' - or they may just amplify the status quo.
-I would like to contribute to the former.

 »We simply are not very aware of our experience, of what is taking place within and about this body, on this earth, at any moment.«